phanumat/Documentation/smartapp-developers-guide/async-http.rst

 We can see from the above diagrams that a synchronous HTTP requests makes the requests, waits for the response, then processes the response, all in a single execution.

 Asynchronous HTTP requests, on the other hand, handle the response in a *separate execution*.
-The SmartThings platform makes the request, waits for the response, and then schedules a new SmartApp (or Device Handler) execution to call the specified response handler with the response.
+The PEA HiVE platform makes the request, waits for the response, and then schedules a new SmartApp (or Device Handler) execution to call the specified response handler with the response.

 It is important to note that these executions are not necessarily sequential.
 Other executions may occur between making the request and receiving the response, either as a result of a scheduled execution or event callbacks.